MansoorMajeed/devops-from-scratch/episodes/27-create-real-life-end-to-end-jenkins-pipeline.md

 ## Our Goal

-We want to automatically test and deploy our NodeJS application.
+We want to automatically test and deploy our [NodeJS application](https://github.com/MansoorMajeed/devops-nodejs-demo-app).
 The application is living in a git repository.

 With this video, we will be creating a full pipeline that will:

-1. Trigger on a commit to the `develop` or `master` branch
+1. Trigger on a commit to the `master` branch
 2. Run some tests
-3. Deploy it to a development environment or production env depending on the branch
+3. Deploy it

 ## Our NodeJS app setup